 Another great way to increase VC deal sourcing effectiveness is building relationships with the co-investors in your existing portfolio, or investors in the companies your firm wishes to invest in.
 Build this list of investors, get an introduction from someone on your team to relevant individuals, and start building the relationship!

-You can also use Affinity's Alliances List Maker to expand the reach of your network even further.
+You can also use Affinity's prospecting tool which leverages our proprietary feature called Alliances to expand the reach of your network even further.
 After you decide on your target demographic, Alliance will display every relevant prospect who you can get connected to via your allies’ real-time networks.
 Want to know every CIO who your network can pave a warm introduction path to?
 It's all at your fingertips.

 3. Create watchlists of companies in your current network